NeXt-Warning-System/project/updates/week11.md

 ## What we’re planning for next week

-*
+* We have a Project Board
+* Booking and Preparing for research with external users
+* reviewing CV's to recruit test engineer

 ## Blockers, issues or questions

-* consideration and decision required around if we are providing landlines call and Interactive Voice Recognition at the expected same volume as this may require a "cloud contact centre type capability" and influence the design, architecture and development
+* consideration and decision required around if we are providing landline calls and Interactive Voice Recognition at the existing volumes as this may require a "cloud contact centre type capability" and influence the design, architecture and development.

 ## Biggest risks